asbjoern1982/mars-colonies/src/stages/game/config/README.config.md

 "trade_delay": if their should be a delay when trading materials to other colonies

 "players": a list of colonies, their name, starting inventory and specilisations
+ - name: is the name of a colony, should be unique for a game
+ - inventory: should have every material in "materials" and the amount this colony is starting out with
+ - specilisations: a list of specilisations, the ability to transform one material into an other with a gain